Privacy Notice | Tarsus

 I. Professional or employment-related information.

-Service providers; advertising partners; analytics partners and other parties you may authorize
+Service providers; analytics partners and other parties you may authorize.

 Profile reflecting a person's preferences, characteristics, psychological trends, predispositions, behavior, attitudes, intelligence, abilities, and aptitudes.

-Service providers; advertising partners; analytics partners and other parties you may authorize
+Service providers; analytics partners and other parties you may authorize.

-We collect Personal Data about you from the following categories of sources:
+We collect Personal Data about you from the following categories of sources, which may include the use of AI to facilitate collection:

 You